MABelanger/jsconcept/contribute-opensource/README.md

 Go to the issues

-Talk to the maintainer what is your solution to be shure that you don't waste times.
+Talk to the maintainer what is your solution to be sure that you don't waste times.

 1. Fork the repo